llach/learn_placing/torso_stop_controller/README.md

 ## TODO

-* make sure we collect $N$ samples after contact is detected
+* make sure we collect $N$ samples after contact is detected (or is there sufficient contact detection lag to take the last $N$ samples before contact was reported?)